-A Child's Garden Tuition Assistance Program: Assistance is provided only for tuition during the academic year, August through May.
+A Child's Garden Tuition Assistance Program: Assistance is provided only for tuition during the academic year, August through May and/or the Summer Session.
 The remaining tuition amount is to be paid by the family on a regular basis.
 The Tuition Assistance Committee of the Board of ACG notifies families of the amount of the allocation.
 ACG will consider requests for emergency tuition assistance in exceptional cases.
 Tuition assistance is not generally available for the summer program.